-The outbreak of COVID-19 pandemic has thrown the entire world into an unforeseen crisis in terms of both public health and economy.
-Protecting people's lives and supporting public health have become the highest priorities for countries across the world.
-The global economy, which was already slowing down, plunged into a deep depression in 2020 causing severe impact on spending and employment.
+The outbreak of COVID-19 pandemic threw the entire world into an unforeseen crisis in terms of both public health and economy.
+Protecting people's lives and supporting public health became the highest priorities for countries across the world.
+The global economy plunged into a deep depression in 2020 causing severe impact on spending and employment.